Advanced Memoir Workshop description

 Please note that not everyone who applies will be guaranteed a spot.
 The key to effective workshop: making sure I select folks who share the same goals and who understand and recognize what it takes to give and receive helpful and honest feedback.
 I am also looking to shape the group by making sure I select folks whom I think will work well together and be able to help each other inside and outside of workshop.
 If you have questions about this, please feel free to get in touch.
 People of colour are strongly encouraged to apply.

 If your application is shortlisted, you will be asked to send 10 pages from your memoir-in-progress.
-If successful, you will receive your welcome email by April 30, 2019.
+If successful, you will receive your welcome email.

 In addition to inviting three guest lecturers to present on grants, publishing, and craft, I will include lectures on: